-- 21. They note, moreover, that all applicants provided sufficient evidence to consider it plausible that they suffered personal and direct harm within the jurisdiction of the ECCC. - 22.
-The Co-Investigating Judges also find that one $(1)^{19}$ Civil Party applicant did not demonstrate any proof of kinship with the immediate victim(s); and the necessary causal link between other alleged harm and the facts under investigation was not established.
+- 21. They note, moreover, that most applicants provided sufficient evidence to consider it plausible that they suffered personal and direct harm within the jurisdiction of the ECCC. - 22.
+However, the Co-Investigating Judges find that one (1)20 Civil Party applicant did not demonstrate the existence of any proof of relevant harm. - 23.
+The Co-Investigating Judges also find that four (4)21 Civil Party applicants were not able to sufficiently substantiate a bond of affection or dependency with the immediate victim to meet the psychological harm threshold; and the necessary causal link between other alleged harm and the facts under investigation was not established.